 "She slept in the other bedroom of my suite, yes."

 Jim seemed surprised.
 "You didn't have sex with her?"

 "That was not what she was after."
 Spock turned them down a less popular corridor.
-If Jim was going to be quite so candid, he'd rather they had less of an audience.
+If Jim was going to be quite so candid, he would rather they had less of an audience.
 "Would you mind if I did sleep with her, Jim?
-I was not aware that you and she were--"
+I was not aware that you and she were—"

 Spock was unsure, as ever when his friend was in this whirlwind thinking-out-loud mode, how or even if he should answer.
 So he stayed silent.
 He was not opposed to the idea of Jim and Christine together.
 The Enterprise was being decommissioned.
 The Enterprise B would be launched in less than a year.
 Barring the return of V'ger, his friend was not getting the ship, although he sometimes suspected Jim was scheming.

 Christine might be good for Jim.
 He would certainly be good for Christine.